teachamantofish/ehelp/input/spec.rst

 **Calculation walk-through**

 1. The first step calculates the theoretical energy required when the power train is 100% efficient.
 If a stone was hanging out at 1000 feet, how much energy does it store?
-Note that the forumulas are metric (newtons, joules, and Earth's gravitational constant (9.8 m/s squared), so we convert 1000 feet to meters by dividing by 3.28.
+Note that the formulas are metric (newtons, joules, and Earth's gravitational constant (9.8 m/s squared), so we convert 1000 feet to meters by dividing by 3.28.

 The formula is:`` kwh=weight X 9.81 (gravity) X feet/3.28 (convert to meters) X 1000 watts X 36000 (sec. per hour)``